jameszhou02/three-js-react-base/README.md

 # Minimal Three.js React Template

-A minimal, best-practices template for Three.js applications built with React.
+A minimal, best-practices template for Three.js applications built with React and Vite.

 ## Features